vortext/esther/README.md

 But in order to properly test and design that I also need to write tests and data generation pipelines.
 There are no tests, and hence I've been postponing that by playing with new models or implementing silly other things.

 # UI quirks
 The page refreshes at midnight when it's a new day.
 Every day is a new page.
-At first I really liked the idea of having the past days to be inaccessible (in a sort of everything is ephemeral and life is fleetingly forgotten kind of way) but I'll probably end up writing some sort of calendar-based navigation UI.
+At first I really liked the idea of having the past days to be inaccessible (in a sort of everything is ephemeral and life is fleetingly forgotten kind of way) but I'll probably end up writing some sort of calendar-based navigation UI with semantic search capabilities.
 Also funny: the speed of the bouncy loading animation is based on sentiment analysis, it's subtle but it's there.
 Slower is "more sad", faster is "more happy" but it really is just a gimmick.

 ## Technical stuff